-s and four Flex refurbishments will deliver 679,200 sq ft of well to a market where prospective supply is increasingly limited. ted development surplus to come from these schemes.
+Our seven on-site schemes, three HQ developments and four Flex refurbishments will deliver 679,200 sq ft of well designed, tech-enabled and sustainable space into a market where prospective supply is increasingly limited.
+Moreover, we have around £139 million of anticipated development surplus to come from these schemes.

-closely with both local authorities and communities to secure spaces, helping London to thrive.
-We aim to engage with local rsarial manner.
-As a matter of course, we liaise with community possible, we will adjust our proposals to take account of comments nts with the local planning authority to ensure that our planning ning process.
-The planning environment remains challenging, nere there is an increasing preference for 'retrofit first'.
-We look principles of 'good growth' and continue to evolve our strategies nent activities, including through the use of the circular economy. se of virgin materials in our major development and refurbishment ndustry and our supply chain.
+To successfully deliver our developments, we work closely with both local authorities and communities to secure planning consents to create great new sustainable spaces, helping London to thrive.
+We gim to engage with local authorities in an open, transparent and non-adversarial manner.
+As a matter of course, we liaise with community stakeholders to understand their needs and, where possible, we will adjust our proposals to take account of comments received.
+We use planning performance agreements with the local planning authority to ensure that our planning applications are determined in a timely manner

-The Courtyard, WC1 and the Soho Square Estate, W1, we continue e pleased to meet our targeted development milestones for our ity over the Mayoral Development Corporation for Oxford Street projects that sit within it.
+With planning permissions secured in the year for The Courtyard, WC1 and the Soho Square Estate, W1, we continue to progress our development pipeline and we were pleased to meet our targeted development milestones for our